 We will mark the week with a variety of events including, Transgender Day of Remembrance, Gender Affirming Clothing Swap, Trans health and legal workshops.

 International Pronouns Day catalyzes the long-standing movement to provide basic human dignity to transgender and gender expansive populations around the world.
 Referring to people by the pronouns they determine for themselves acknowledges someones identity.
 Unfortunately this is still something that happens all to rarely.
 We join in the struggle on International Pronouns Day and everyday to move our campus toward ever greater levels of respect and dignity for trans people.

 The first Lavender Graduation ceremony was held at the University of Michigan in 1995.
-Dr. Ronnie Sanlo saw an opportunity to include many students who felt invisible during their college years and were skipping the official graduation ceremony altogether.
+Dr. Ronnie Sanlo saw an opportunity to include many students who felt invisible during their college years and who were skipping the official graduation ceremony altogether.
 Today, Lavender Graduation is a key component of commencement season at many campuses throughout the country.
-Following this tradition, our ceremony incorporates keynote speakers, entertainment, leadership awards, and rainbow tassels as we celebrate student success.

 Following this tradition, Lavender Celebration incorporates keynote speakers, entertainment, and the annual Pride Awards.
 Each graduate is presented a lavender tassel as we celebrate student success!

 Day of Silence is a national event where people take a vow of silence to highlight the historic and ongoing silencing and marginalization of LGBTQ people.
 In the U.S. and worldwide, LGBTQ people face abuse, harassment, discrimination, violence, homelessness, poverty, and suicide.

 Our Day of Silence protest takes on many forms, but we always invite the entire campus community to participate with us.
 Be sure to look for calls to action in the spring!